elasticpath/lex-chatbot/README.md

 The Lambda Deployment Package lives under `./ep-lambda-function`.

-You will find the Lex Models under `./models`.
+You will find the Lex Models under `./ep-lex-models`.
 There are currently two available.

-    `lex-model.json`: The full model with lambda dependencies.
+* `lex-model.json`: The full model with lambda dependencies.
 May cause permission-related errors upon initial import.
-    `lex-model_noLambdaAlternative`: The full model, but lambda's must be linked to each intent manually.
+* `lex-model_blank.json`: The full model, but lambda's must be linked to each intent manually.

 For more information on the Lex Model, visit the [Lex Developer Documentation](https://docs.aws.amazon.com/lex/latest/dg/import-export.html)